-Meanwhile, MCCID Angels Team bowed to fourth place when they were beaten by College of St. Benilde Devils Team, 86 – 78.
-Aside from Punzalan, other MCCID awardees include: Ricky Asia – Sportsmanship Award and Mark Ty and Jerome Marzan – Back to Year Ten Defenses.
+Meanwhile, the MCCID Angels Team bowed to fourth place when they were beaten by the College of St. Benilde Devils Team, 86 – 78.
+Aside from Punzalan, other MCCID awardees include Ricky Asia – Sportsmanship Award and Mark Ty and Jerome Marzan – Back to Year Ten Defenses.

 Students Create Video Commercial Spoofs on MCCID Youtube Channel

 As part of the school’s 14th Founding Anniversary, the added attraction was the video-showing of commercial spoof done by deaf actors and directed by their instructor, Sir Ervin Reyes.
-The videos have already been uploaded in YouTube since last November 2007.
-More than 2,000 visitors have already viewed the videos in their computer screens worldwide since then.
+The videos have already been uploaded to YouTube since last November 2007.
+More than 2,000 visitors have already viewed the videos on their computer screens worldwide since then.
 MCCID has created its own Youtube Channel.

 www.mccid.edu.ph Awarded “3rd Disabled Friendly Website”

-www.mccid.edu.ph, the official website of Manila Christian Computer Institute for the Deaf Foundation, Inc. is now the recipient of “3rd Disabled Friendly Website” of the Philippines.
-The Commission on Information and Communications Technology (CICT), Department of Social Welfare and Development (DSWD), Vision Office Limited and the National Council for the Welfare of Disabled Persons (NCWDP) awarded a plaque of recognition to MCCID.
-Sir Jojo Esposa Jr., MCCID Training Director and Sir Ervin Reyes, Deaf Coordinator, received the plaque.
+www.mccid.edu.ph, the official website of Manila Christian Computer Institute for the Deaf Foundation, Inc. is now the recipient of the “3rd Disabled Friendly Website” of the Philippines.
+The Commission on Information and Communications Technology (CICT), Department of Social Welfare and Development (DSWD), Vision Office Limited, and the National Council for the Welfare of Disabled Persons (NCWDP) awarded a plaque of recognition to MCCID.
+Sir Jojo Esposa Jr., MCCID Training Director, and Sir Ervin Reyes, Deaf Coordinator, received the plaque.